Amazon Business Prime American Express Card Review

 One edge that the CardName has is a 0% intro APR period.
 This card offers 0% intro APR on purchases for 12 months (then RegAPR).
 Meanwhile, with the Amazon Business Prime card, if you choose the interest-free window route instead of cash-back rewards, you'll get 90 days 0% APR on purchases, ongoing.
 This means that for the life of the card you get 90 days to pay off your purchases before interest kicks in.

-Lastly, there's no doubt that the CardName has a better welcome bonus, at least at first glance— $900 cash back after you spend $6,000 in the first three months.
-Amazon Business Prime Card offers you only $125, in the form of an Amazon gift card - but without spending a cent.
+Lastly, there’s no doubt that the CardName has a better welcome bonus, at least at first glance— $350 when you spend $3,000 on purchases in the first three months and an additional $400 when you spend $6,000 on purchases in the first six months after account opening.
+Amazon Business Prime Card offers you only $125, in the form of an Amazon gift card – but without spending a cent.

 The CardName has no annual fee.